What is a digital experience platform?

 - Simplicity: A platform intuitive enough to empower front-end developers to enable its business users, removing development resources from marketing workflows to increase all-around productivity through autonomy.

-- Support: The presence of 24/7 AI agents and integrated generative services transforms a marketer’s workspace from functional to comprehensive, as users can create unique, localized content in minutes and optimize meta data and components with suggestions produced in seconds.
+- Support: The presence of a 24/7 AI agent and integrated generative services transforms a marketer’s workspace from functional to comprehensive, as users can create unique, localized content in minutes and optimize meta data and components with suggestions produced in seconds.

 - Future-proofing: With the presentation and orchestration layers safe, development teams are able to modify the tech stack incrementally–on their timeline and within budget–making wholesale migrations unnecessary.